WillMc93/AS.605.620/Project2/README.txt

 			python3 project2.py input=[path] output=[path] hash_func=[func name] mod=[mod] bucket_size=[size] collision=[strategy] c=[[#,#]]

-The second of these (non-positional) is better in general, as we don't have to fill in extra info not needed by the collision strategy
+The second of these (non-positional) is better in general, as we don't have to fill in extra info not needed by the collision strategy.
+For the student hash method, I highly recommend using the named parameter method.

 For Windows, I'd highly recommend opening the project file from IDLE and